Francis Joseph Magner: Priesthood

 Magner was named a monsignor by the Vatican in 1939.

 Bishop of Marquette

 On December 21, 1940, Magner was appointed the seventh bishop of Marquette by Pope Pius XII.
 He received his episcopal consecration on February 24, 1941, from Archbishop Samuel Stritch, with Bishops Eugene J. McGuinness and William O'Brien serving as co-consecrators, at Holy Name Cathedral in Chicago.
 His installation took place at St. Peter Cathedral in Marquette on March 20, 1941.

 During his six-year tenure, Magner provided attention to the mission parishes of the diocese, established the diocesan newspaper, promoted U.S. Laymen's Retreat Association, and created seven catechetical schools.

 Death and legacy

-Francis Manger died on June 13, 1947, after a long illness in Marquette, at age 60.
+Francis Magner died on June 13, 1947, after a long illness in Marquette, at age 60.
 He is buried in the crypt of St. Peter Cathedral.